Fmorisset/Blog2/_posts/2014-10-28-Vivant-uses-Github-to-Document-and-Prototype.md

 Why Github?
 Well other than it being assigned as a class project, it is the design industry norms.

 Join me for the next 5 weeks as we explore Visualization and Prototyping.
 I will explore Visualization of Prototyping with art and technology in mind.
-My goal is to create some very cool that I can use or further develop.
+My goal is to create something very cool and innovative that I can use or further develop for my business.